-Who May Access Their Services How to CONTACT

-Students and (865) 974-6273

-Employees lisayl@utk.edu ombuds.utk.edu

-Students (865) 974-2196, if calling during the hours of 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, or during the hours of 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A student who needs counseling support when the Student Counseling Center is not open may call (865) 974-HELP (4357). counselingcenter.utk.edu Student Health Center, Second floor 1800 Volunteer Blvd.
-Knoxville, TN 37996 Open from 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, and from 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures
+Confidential Employee Who May Access Their Services How to CONTACT Lisa Yamagata-Lynch, Students and (865) 974-6273 Ombudsperson Employees lisayl@utk.edu ombuds.utk.edu A licensed psychologist, psychiatrist, or nurse practitioner in the Student Counseling Center Students (865) 974-2196, if calling during the hours of 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, or during the hours of 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A student who needs counseling support when the Student Counseling Center is not open may call (865) 974-HELP (4357). counselingcenter.utk.edu Student Health Center, Second floor 1800 Volunteer Blvd.
+Knoxville, TN 37996 Open from 8:00 a.m. - 5:00 p.m. on Mondays,

-Students (865) 974-3648

-studenthealth.utk.edu Student Health Center

-Access Their Services Students and Employees Students

-T

-practitioner in the Student 1800 Volunteer Blvd.

-Health Center Knoxville, TN 37996

-Open from 8:00 a.m. - 4:30 p.m., Mondays,

-Tuesdays, Thursdays, and Fridays, and from 9:00

-a.m. - 4:30 p.m. on Wednesdays, except on

-University holidays, breaks, or closures

-A licensed psychologist in Students and (865) 974-2161

-the Psychological Clinic Employees psychclinic.utk.edu

-the Fsychological Chilic Litipioyees

-208 UT Conference Center Bldg

-600 Henley Street

-Knoxville, TN 37996

-Open from 8:00 a.m. - 5:00 p.m., Monday-Thursday,

-and 8:00 a.m. - 5:00 p.m. on Fridays, except on

-University holidays, breaks, or closures

-A University employee who Students and Varies by employee

-holds a valid license in a Employees varies by employee

-profession for which Linployees

-1 -

-Tennessee law recognizes a

-confidential relationship

-between a professional and

-a professional's client or

-patient, if the employee is

-acting within the course

-and scope of his/her

-University employment and

-Tennessee law would

-recognize the existence of a

-confidential relationship

-between the employee and

-the student in the

-particular situation

-Kristen Martin, Team Intercollegiate kmartin5@tennessee.edu

-ENHANCE/EXCEL student- (865) 974-9754

-Coordinator athletes
+Tuesdays, Wednesdays, and Fridays, and from 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A licensed physician, registered nurse, or nurse practitioner in the Student Health Center Students (865) 974-3648 studenthealth.utk.edu Student Health Center 1800 Volunteer Blvd.
+Knoxville, TN 37996 Open from 8:00 a.m. - 4:30 p.m., Mondays, Tuesdays, Thursdays, and Fridays, and from 9:00 a.m. - 4:30 p.m. on Wednesdays, except on University holidays, breaks, or closures A licensed psychologist and graduate therapist working under licensed supervision Students and Employees (865) 974-2161 psychclinic.utk.edu 208 UT Conference Center Bldg in the Psychological Clinic 600 Henley Street Knoxville, TN 37996 Open from 8:00 a.m. - 5:00 p.m., Monday-Thursday, and 8:00 a.m. - 5:00 p.m. on Fridays, except on University holidays, breaks, or closures A licensed social worker in CVM Students (865) 755-8839 the College of Veterinary and CVM vetsocialwork@utk.edu Medicine Veterinary Social Work Clinic Employees vetsocialwork.utk.edu Helpline hours Monday-Friday, 10:00 a.m5:00 p.m.
+University employed Students and Applicable in cases where interpreters are relaying Interpreters Employees information between a Complainant and a person , , , who is a confidential resource.
+A University employee who holds a valid license in a profession for which Tennessee law recognizes a confidential relationship between a professional and a professional's client or patient, if the employee is acting within the course and scope of his/her University employment and Tennessee law would recognize the existence of a confidential relationship between the employee and the student in the particular situation Students and Employees Varies by employee Kristen Martin, Team Intercollegiate kmartin5@tennessee.edu ENHANCE/EXCEL student- (865) 974-9754 Coordinator athletes

 only

 Dr. Chris Klenck, Head Team Intercollegiate cklenck@tennessee.edu

 Physician student- (865) 974-1147

-ritysician (003) 3/4-114/

-NOTE ALL athletes
+athletes

 NOTE: Athletic trainers and only

 other staff members in

 Sports Medicine are not

 Confidential Employees.

 They are Mandatory

 Reporters of Prohibited

 Conduct involving students.

-Conduct involving students. l